-Credit Facility-Our amended credit agreement (as amended, the "Credit Agreement") provides the Company with senior secured debt financing in an initial principal amount of up to \$615,000 in the aggregate (collectively, the "Credit Facility"), consisting of (i) a senior secured first lien term loan facility (the "Term Loan Facility") in the initial aggregate principal amount of \$540,000 and (ii) a senior secured first lien revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of \$75,000 (with a \$75,000 limit for the issuance of letters of credit and a \$15,000 sublimit for swing line loans).
+Credit Facility-Our amended credit agreement (as amended, the "Credit Agreement") provides the Company with senior secured debt financing consisting of the following (collectively, the "Credit Facility"): (i) a senior secured first lien term loan facility (the "Term Loan Facility") in the aggregate principal amount of \$350,000 and (ii) a senior secured first lien revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$75,000 (with a \$75,000 limit for the issuance of letters of credit and a \$15,000 sublimit for swing line loans).
 The obligations under the Credit Facility are secured by substantially all assets of the Company and the subsidiary guarantors, subject to certain permitted liens and interests of other parties.
-The Credit Facility will mature on October 2, 2024.
+The Credit Facility will mature on April 2, 2026.